yKvD89Sri8/PrivAuditor/mia-attack/mimir/README.md

 ## Citation

-If you use MIMIR in your research, please cite our paper:
+If you use MIMIR in your research as well, please cite the paper:

 ```bibtex
 @article{duan2024membership,